 Allow Your Strategic Plan To Work For You

-3. Next decide what things are going good that you want to keep the same, and what are some not so good that you want to improve, or possibly just get eliminate?
-Start your “plan of attack,” by circling the things you want to keep the same.
+3. Next, decide what things are going well that you want to keep the same, and what are some not so good that you want to improve or possibly get eliminate?
+Start your “plan of attack” by circling the things you want to keep the same.

-4. Then the things on the list that are not going that good, on the other sheet of paper, write your plan on what are some possible solutions to make things better if they are worth salvaging.
+4. Then, the things on the list that are not going that good, on the other sheet of paper, write your plan on possible solutions to make things better if they are worth salvaging.

 This Exercise Will Give You A Snapshot Of Your Life

 5. Come back to these lists in a day or two. (you might change your mind after sleeping on it).

 6. This exercise has always given me insights and control over my life with God’s help.
 It points out what I need to keep and what I needed to change or get rid of.
 After you do this exercise.
 Please contact me and share how this has benefited you.
 Proverbs 3:13 Blessed are those who find wisdom, those who gain understanding

 When Brainstorming, Focus On The Solution, Not The Problem!